 - Judges reserve the right not to award a winner at their sole discretion.

 - Deadline for submission is October 15, 2022.
 The winner will be notified by November 16, 2022.

 The author of the winning dissertation will be recognized and will receive a certificate of recognition at the annual National Conference of the National Opera Association.
-Winners are invited to submit an article emanating from the dissertation in The Opera Journal (see submission guidelines for further information).
+Winners are invited to submit an article emanating from the dissertation for consideration for inclusion in The Opera Journal (see submission guidelines for further information).

 There is no application fee for the competition, but entrants must be members of the National Opera Association.
 Non-members wishing to submit a paper can become members by applying online.